fraterrisus/walkthroughs/deathlord/walkthrough-1.md

 > Seven gates and seven clues, miss but one and you will lose

-Hell, it turns out, has seven **gates**, which align with the seven evils (aka the seven deadly sins).
+Hell, it turns out, has seven **gates**, which align with the "seven evils".
 If you've been paying attention to the `(C)hat` clues, you know you've been told to find seven words.
-No one ever puts this together for you, but as a reward for reading a completely optional part of this walkthrough I'm going to let you in on a secret: the seven words you need to find are (bad) translations of the seven deadly sins into Japanese.
+Later on you'll find out that you need the seven words to "pass" the seven gates.
+As a reward for reading a completely optional part of this walkthrough I'm going to let you in on a secret: the seven words are, ostensibly, translations of the seven deadly sins into Japanese... although you have to squint and turn your head a bit to make them line up.

 If you sail to the NE corner, you can navigate around some swamp and dock at the one spot where there isn't any.
 From there, look for a false wall E and it will take you to the entrance to the Pirate's Den.